Baptist Memorial Hospital-Memphis (1912–2000): Russwood Park fire and professional building expansions

-Closure & demolition
+Closure and demolition

-After decades of expansion, Baptist Memorial Healthcare had spread to multiple towns across the mid-southern United States.
-Baptist East had completed significant expansions throughout the late 1980s and 1990s that shifted primary services to the East campus and essentially made it the primary hospital of the Baptist system.
+After decades of expansion, Baptist Memorial Healthcare spread to multiple towns across the mid-southern United States.
+Baptist East completed significant expansions throughout the late 1980s and 1990s that shifted primary services to the East campus and essentially made it the primary hospital of the Baptist system.
 The original Baptist hospital buildings were in need of significant work and the original portions of the hospital had outlived their useful life.
 On November 17, 2000, the hospital closed and transferred its last 12 patients to other facilities, ending its 88 years of continual service.

 After closing the campus, Baptist donated the hospital facilities to Memphis Bioworks Foundation in 2002.
 Later, the land was donated to the University of Tennessee Health Science Center after Memphis Bioworks ceased operations.

 Demolition of the hospital facilities began in 2005.
 The Research Laboratory and Physicians & Surgeons Building were both imploded on May 8, 2005.
 The Madison and Union East tower was demolished via controlled implosion on November 6, 2005, at 6:45 AM by Chandler Demolition and Controlled Demolition, Inc. to make room for a planned biomedical research park.
 The research park never materialized, and today the land sits mostly vacant except for one building on Dudley Street and the current College of Pharmacy building.
+The University of Tennessee Health Science Center announced in the summer of 2026 that the site would be home to the new College of Medicine facility.